 Typology of Alliance

 The typology of an alliance is based on the potential of conflict and the extent of interaction of partnering organizations.
-Non-competitive alliances, where the organizational interaction is high and the conflict of potential between the partneringorganizations is low, occurs when companies of different sizes from the same industry partner with other each other.
+Non-competitive alliances, where the organizational interaction is high and the potential of conflict between the partnering organizations is low, occurs when companies of different sizes from the same industry partner with each other.
 Here the players do not consider each other to be their rivals.
 Usually in such cases, partnerships are at different levels and in multiple functions.
 A typical example would be partners teaming up to offer end-to-end services to the same customer.

 Overall, alliances can be the pathway to one of the fastest modes of inorganic growth for a company.
 It not only reduces the risk that comes with an acquisition, but also helps in expanding capabilities and value that an organization has to offer.
 By identifying synergies, organizations can achieve greater success together, than the sum of its individual efforts.